-- 1. 30 kHz includes an allowance of 25 kHz for the largest FCC frequency offset normally built into upconverters. - 2.
+- Center Frequency (fc) of any RF channel of a CMTS or EQAM MAY be 57 MHz to 999 MHz ±30 kHz.
+Center Frequency (fc) of any RF channel of a CMTS or EQAM MUST be at least 91 MHz to 867 MHz ±30 kHz.
+30 kHz includes an allowance of 25 kHz for the largest FCC frequency offset normally built into upconverters. - 2.
 MER (modulation error ratio) is determined by the cluster variance caused by the transmit waveform at the output of the ideal receive matched filter.
 MER includes all discrete spurious, noise, carrier leakage, clock lines, synthesizer products, distortion, and other undesired transmitter products.
 Unequalized MER also includes linear filtering distortion, which is compensated by a receive equalizer.
 Phase noise up to ±50 kHz of the carrier is excluded from inband specification, to separate the phase noise and inband spurious requirements as much as possible.
 In measuring MER, record length or carrier tracking loop bandwidth may be adjusted to exclude low frequency phase noise from the measurement.
 For equalized MER, receive equalizer coefficients are computed and applied with receiver operating with device under test.
 For unequalized MER, receive equalize coefficients may be computed to flatten receiver response, if necessary, then are held fixed when device under test is connected.
 MER requirements assume measuring with a calibrated test instrument with its residual MER contribution removed. - 3.
 Frequency ranges are edge-to-edge. - 4.
-If the RPD provides service to a center frequency of 57 MHz (see line 1 in table), then the EQAM or CMTS MUST provide a return loss of > 14 dB within an active output channel, from 54 MHz to 750 MHz (f{edge}).
+If the RPD provides service to a center frequency of 57 MHz (see row 1 in Table D-3), then the EQAM or CMTS MUST provide a return loss of > 14 dB within an active output channel, from 54 MHz to 750 MHz (fedoe).